Jvlsc/FullStack-Course/part0/exercise06.md

     ![image2](/.github/images/part0/06_02.png)

 3. To send the new note to the server, the `spa.js` file performs the following actions:
-   - Constructs a `POST` request to the `/exampleapp/new_note_spa` endpoint
+   - Constructs a `POST` request to the `/exampleapp/new_note_spa` endpoint.
-   - Sets the `Content-Type` header to `application/json`
+   - Sets the `Content-Type` header to `application/json`.
-   - Converts the note object to a `JSON` string and sends it as the request payload
+   - Converts the note object to a `JSON` string and sends it as the request payload.
-   - The server processes the request and responds with a `201 Created` status
+   - The server processes the request and responds with a `201 Created` status.

     ![image3](/.github/images/part0/06_03.png)
     ![image4](/.github/images/part0/06_04.png)